jcawley5/architecture-center/community/Guidelines/diagrams.md

         C:::reduceSize -->|New Partner Implementation| H[cd 'docs/ref-arch/RA9999']:::reduceSize
         ```

-2. Insight Apps Data Flow
+2. Intelligent Applications Data Flow

-    - **File**: `docs/ref-arch/RA0013/3-insight-apps-by-sap/readme.md`
+    - **File**: `docs/ref-arch/RA0013/3-intelligent-applications-by-sap/readme.md`
-    - **Description**: A flowchart showing how raw source data is enriched through SAP Business Data Cloud components and surfaced in Insight Apps.
+    - **Description**: A flowchart showing how raw source data is enriched through SAP Business Data Cloud components and surfaced in Intelligent Applications.
 It demonstrates how to use subgraphs for logical grouping of components.
     - **Code**:
         ```mermaid
         graph TD